James Oliphant: Indian causes

 Oliphant's son, Arthur Craigie Oliphant also worked in Hyderabad.
 He acted as Secretary to the Prime Minister, Sir Salar Jung.
 A.C.Oliphant was expelled from India by the British Government in India.
 It had been felt that A.C.Oliphant had been advising Sir Salar Jung on how to outmanoeuvre the Indian Government in negotiations over the restoration of Berar.
 Whether or not A.C.Oliphant had been over zealous in advising Sir Salar Jung is unknown but from letters written by James Oliphant to Sir Salar Jung it is clear that Col. James Oliphant, in earlier years was working to promote the interests of both Jung and The Nizam of Hyderabad and also advising on strategy.

+Oliphant was WM of The St. John's Lodge at Secunderabad for year 1834 & 1835.

 Maharaja Duleep Singh

 In 1859 James Oliphant was installed as Equerry to the Maharajah Duleep Singh at the recommendation of Sir John Login.
 This arrangement suited both sides as Oliphant had suffered financially with the disbanding of the East India Company in 1858 and Oliphant was to be a possible replacement should anything happen to the Maharajah's most trusted friend Sir John Login (who did indeed die four years later in 1863).